 After I left the hospital and studied for further qualifications at the Australian Institute of Sport to become an accredited sports dietitian, I opened my own private practice seeing people and athletes within the community.
 I suppose it was less emotionally draining as you’re dealing with people from a different end of the spectrum; people who are generally healthy and looking to improve their performance.
 I was also dealing with a lot of chronic diseases, so conditions like diabetes and the start of cardiovascular disease, high cholesterol and obesity, the type of lifestyle conditions that have a lot of modifiable risk factors.
 Very different from what I was dealing with at the hospital.

-I did that for three years, then, for the transition to True, I decided to close off some areas of my business, so I still do some private practice work but I’ve just recently closed off face-to-face consultations as I no longer have time outside of the full-time job to be able to provide proper care.
+I did that for three years, then, for the transition to True, I decided to close off some areas of my business so I could juggle private practice and part-time work at True.
+The workload grew quickly with True and I made the hard decision to close my private practice.

 That must have been quite a big decision...